-Zinc is responsible for a number of functions in the human body, and it helps stimulate the activity of at least 100 different enzymes.
+It is responsible for a number of functions in the human body, and it helps stimulate the activity of at least 100 different enzymes.
 Only a small intake of zinc is necessary to reap the benefits.

-Having a low level of zinc makes a person more susceptible to disease and illness.
 The element is naturally found in many different foods, but it is also available as a dietary supplement.

 Here are some key points about zinc.
 More detail and supporting information is in the main article.

-- zinc is an important aspect of nutrition
+- Zinc is an important aspect of nutrition.

-- zinc deficiency can occur if there is not a high enough consumption from diet or supplementation
+- Zinc deficiency can occur if there is not a high enough consumption from diet or supplementation.

 Zinc is vital for a healthy immune system, correctly synthesizing DNA, promoting healthy growth during childhood, and healing wounds.

 The following are some of the health benefits of zinc: